Bulk Metadata

 Additional Metadata

-When having metadata that is managed by several teams it is not practical to keep them all in the same metadata files.
-Multi metadata support is possible by configuring the all the metadata files that need to be taken into account in the /.helix/config.xlsx
+When metadata is managed by several teams, it is not practical to keep them all in a single metadata file.
+Multiple metadata files can therefore be optionally configured in the site configuration:

 - Page level metadata block wins over